dotnet/fsharp/scratch/FS-1062-support-letbang-andbang-for-applicative-functors.md

     baz)
 ```

 To be accepted as an applicative computation expression (CE), the CE must be of the form `let! ... and! ... return ...` (with one or more `and!`s).
-This means, for example, no `let!`s after an `and!` in the same CE, no normal `let`s inbetween the `let!` and `and!`s, and no usages of `yield` in place of `return`.
+This means, for example, no `let!`s after an `and!` in the same CE, no normal `let`s in between the `let!` and `and!`s, and no usages of `yield` in place of `return`.

 This may sound very constrained, but it is for good reason.
 The structure imposed by this rule forces the CE to be in a canonical form ([McBride & Paterson](http://www.staff.city.ac.uk/~ross/papers/Applicative.html)):

-> Any expression built from the Applicative combinators can be transformed
-to a canonical form in which a single pure function is ‘applied’ to the effectful parts
-in depth-first order:
+> Any expression built from the Applicative combinators can be transformed to a canonical form in which a single pure function is ‘applied’ to the effectful parts in depth-first order:
 `pure f <*> arg1 <*> ... <*> argN`
-This canonical form captures the essence of Applicative programming: computations
-have a fixed structure, given by the pure function, and a sequence of subcomputations,
-given by the effectful arguments.
+This canonical form captures the essence of Applicative programming: computations have a fixed structure, given by the pure function, and a sequence of subcomputations, given by the effectful arguments.

-In our case, the expression to the right of `return` (i.e. `pure`) becomes the body of a lambda, whose parameters are introduced by the `let! ... and! ...` preceeding it.
+In our case, the expression to the right of `return` (i.e. `pure`) becomes the body of a lambda, whose parameters are introduced by the `let! ... and! ...` preceding it.
 This leads to a very straightforward desugaring of the syntax, which therefore ensures both using and understanding the feature is only as complex as is inherently required by the abstraction.

 Despite requiring the canonical form, there are still many ways to build more complex and useful expressions from this syntax.
 The rest of this section aims to give a tour around these various features.